 Myth 1.
 Women have to wear a “burka” everywhere they go.

 The burqa is from Afghanistan, not Saudi Arabia (note that it is not a “burka,” as it is often spelled in the West–I know that the difference between the “q” and the “k” when spelling Arabic words is, to native English speakers, pretty insignificant–”Qur’an” is often incorrectly spelled “Koran” in English for this same reason.
-But when spelling Arabic words in the English alphabet, “q” and “k” do represent two different sounds–the “q” sound is similar to the “k” sound, but it is made more toward the back of the mouth, near the throat, and native Arabic speakers can tell the difference easily.
+But when spelling Arabic words in the English alphabet, “q” and “k” do represent two different sounds–the “q” sound is similar to the “k” sound, but it is made more toward the back of the mouth, near the throat.
+Native Arabic speakers can tell the difference easily, and I now can, too–most of the time, anyway.
 So, as a language nerd, I find it important to make the distinction.
 But that’s just me).

 Check out the graphic below, which I found on a website called Hope in the World: